 A few key questions arise in considering the details of this system:

-• What is the mechanism by which an LLM can surface something proactively?
-Or does the human user need to initiate a review system?
+- What is the mechanism by which an LLM can surface something proactively?
+Or does the human user need to initiate a review session?

 Let’s step through each of these questions in a little more detail.